Speakers

 It’s not just about outreach anymore; it’s about a comprehensive overhaul of the entire ecosystem.
 Let’s embrace this disruption and take bold action now, ensuring that we create a future where women thrive in STEM.
 The responsibility rests with us to pave the way for the next generation.

-Becky Kalam, Diversity & Inclusion Manager, Playground Games
+Becky Kalam, Community and Outreach Project Manager, Playground Games

-Becky Kalam is the Diversity & Inclusion Manager at Playground Games, leading strategies that foster equity, representation, and belonging.
+Becky Kalam is the Community and Outreach Project Manager at Playground Games, leading strategies that foster equity, representation, and belonging.
 Becky was appointed a board member of UKIE’s EDI Committee in 2024 and Co-Leads the Xbox Studio D&I Network, driving industry-wide inclusion programmes.

 With over 10 years extensive experience in strategic leadership and organisational development, Becky is passionate about inclusion and representation and endeavours to encourage more women into the games industry and champions diversity to enhance creativity and innovation.

-The importance of creating inclusive and diverse teams and ensuring accessibility in games and technology
+Flash talk: The importance of inclusion and accessibility in games and technology

 In the rapidly evolving world of gaming and technology, it is paramount to foster an environment of inclusivity and diversity.